-- 57.(1) Every supervisory authority may exercise the following powers when monitoring compliance by the reporting entities under this Act- - (a) to request any documentation or information from a reporting entity; - (b) to have access to any premises, reasonably believed to be a premise at which the reporting entity is carrying on its business, and to conduct an examination during business hours; - (c) to require any person who has control of or access to the records or other documents that relate to the business of a reporting entity- - (i) to produce the documents for its examination; and - (ii) if any of those documents are in an electronic, mechanical or in any other form, to reproduce those documents in written form;

-- (d) to inspect the documents produced or reproduced in accordance with a request or found in the course of inspection of the premises; - (e) to take copies of those documents or of any part of those documents; - (f) to require any person, having information relating to the documents, or to the business of the reporting entity, to answer questions with respect to the documents of the reporting entity; - (g) to direct a reporting entity to provide an explanation about any documentation relating to the reporting entity; and - (ga) to caution a reporting entity not to repeat a non-compliant conduct; - (gb) to direct a reporting entity to take remedial action; - (h) to impose dissuasive administrative sanctions on the reporting entity and on the directors and senior management of the reporting entity for non-compliance with the provisions of this Act. - (2) Every supervisory authority may issue direction, directives or guidelines in relation to the requirements set out in this Act or the regulations made thereunder. - (3) Every reporting entity, including a director, manager or other officer involved in the control or management of the entity, that - (i) obstructs or interferes with the exercise of the powers of a supervisory authority; or - (ii) fails to comply with a direction or request made by the supervisory authority within such timeframe as may be specified by the supervisory authority, commits an offence and is liable on conviction to a fine not exceeding SCR200,000.
+57. (1) Every supervisory authority may exercise the following powers when monitoring compliance by the reporting entities under this Act-

+- (a) to request any documentation or information from a reporting entity; - (b) to have access to any premises, reasonably believed to be a premise at which the reporting entity is carrying on its business, and to conduct an examination during business hours; - (c) to require any person who has control of or access to the records or other documents that relate to the business of a reporting entity- - (i) to produce the documents for its examination; and - (ii) if any of those documents are in an electronic, mechanical or in any other form, to reproduce those documents in written form; - (d) to inspect the documents produced or reproduced in accordance with a request or found in the course of inspection of the premises; - (e) to take copies of those documents or of any part of those documents; - (f) to require any person, having information relating to the documents, or to the business of the reporting entity, to answer questions with respect to the documents of the reporting entity; - (g) to direct a reporting entity to provide an explanation about any documentation relating to the reporting entity; and - (ga) to caution a reporting entity not to repeat a noncompliant conduct;

+(gb) to direct a reporting entity to take remedial action;

+(h) to impose dissuasive administrative sanctions on the reporting entity and on the directors and senior management of the reporting entity for non-compliance with the provisions of this Act.

+(2) Every supervisory authority may issue direction, directives or guidelines in relation to the requirements set out in this Act or the regulations made thereunder.

+(3) Every reporting entity, including a director, manager or other officer involved in the control or management of the entity, that-

+(a) obstructs or interferes with the exercise of the powers of a supervisory authority; or commits an offence and is liable on conviction to a fine not exceeding SCR200,000.